Zorb's lined up ready to go at the top of the hill

 Hours & Prices

-9am-6pm summer hours, 9am-5pm winter hours (I think), 7 days a week, closed Christmas Day.
+9am-6pm summer hours, 9am-4pm winter hours, 7 days a week, closed Christmas Day

-Check out the google map to get your bearings for driving to OGO Rotorua and Zorb Rotorua.
+Check out the google map to get your bearings for driving to Zorb.

 If you're on foot, no problem, the CityRide Bus - Route 1 runs every ½ hour Mon-Sat and hourly on a Sunday.
-It stops by Skyline Skyrides and Rainbow Springs, with a short walk heading away from the city to OGO Rotorua.
-It also stops by the Agrodome which is across the road from Zorb Rotorua with Agroventures just around the corner (access is underneath the highway too).
+It stops by Skyline Skyrides, which is beside the National Kiwi Hatchery, with a short walk heading away from the city to Zorb.

 Is there food available?